Operation Condor: Orlando Letelier

 On 21 September 1976, Orlando Letelier, an exiled Chilean diplomat was killed in a car bombing in Washington D.C.
 Evidence from uncovered documents suggests that his murder was ordered as part of Operation Condor and that the US was not aware of the plot against him.

 In December 2004, Francisco Letelier, the son of Orlando Letelier, wrote in an OpEd column in the Los Angeles Times that his father's assassination was part of Operation Condor, which he described as "an intelligence-sharing network used by six South American dictators of that era to eliminate dissidents".

 Michael Townley has accused Pinochet of being responsible for Letelier's death.
 Townley confessed that he had hired five anti-Castro Cuban exiles to booby-trap Letelier's car.
-According to Jean-Guy Allard, after consultations with the terrorist organization CORU's leadership, including Luis Posada Carriles and Orlando Bosch, those elected to carry out the murder were Cuban-Americans José Dionisio Suárez, Virgilio Paz Romero, Alvin Ross Díaz, and brothers Guillermo and Ignacio Novo Sampoll.
+According to Jean-Guy Allard, after consultations with the terrorist organization CORU's leadership, including Luis Posada Carriles and Orlando Bosch, those elected to carry out the murder were Cuban-Americans José Dionisio Suárez, Virgilio Paz Romero, Alvin Ross Díaz, and brothers Guillermo and Ignacio Novo Sampol.
 According to the Miami Herald, Luis Posada Carriles was at this meeting, which decided on Letelier's death and also the Cubana Flight 455 bombing.

+On a letter from March 1978 from Michael Townley to the DINA chief Manuel Contreras, he said "I accept that there are things to do and it's better not to inform higher ups.
+But in my judgement, the physical elimination abroad, with all its risks and possible consequences, especially in the U.S., where there is perhaps the best police force in the world, is not one of them. [...]
+In my judgement the greatest error has been not informing his Excellency, the truth and real magnitude of this problem.
+Without this, his Excellency was unable to act or give someone the necessary authority to act [...]
+So, I support: That if his Excellency is presented with the truth, it is possible and probable that you will be removed from every position, where the Government can be protected. [...]
+I ask you: To tell his Excellency the truth of this situation, so that he can use his authority as he can."

+In April 1978, Generals Manuel Contreras and Odlanier Mena met with the Junta to resolve the matter of Townley’s extradition to the U.S., and it was stated in the meeting that neither the Junta nor Pinochet himself knew of Townley’s existence.
+General Contreras lied and assured them he had no connection to Townley, something he also denied three times in 1976.
+Based on those assurances, he was handed over to the U.S. Since Townley also participated in the assassination attempts on Prats and Leighton, and Pinochet was accused by the U.S. justice system of the attack on Orlando Letelier.
+The U.S. intelligence believed the attack on Letelier was ordered by Pinochet, without knowing the details of the Dina-Junta meetings.